U.S. Immigration Solutions for Entrepreneurs and Startups

 B-1 Visa

-This visa does not permit actual work.
-Entrepreneurs visiting with this visa can participate in business activities such as meeting with investors, consulting with business associates, negotiating contracts, traveling to business conventions, and participating in short-term training.
-It works just as well for those planning to join an incubator, accelerator, or attend a relevant conference.
+Although this visa does not permit actual work, entrepreneurs visiting with it can participate in business activities such as meeting with investors, consulting with business associates, negotiating contracts, traveling to business conventions, and participating in short-term training.
+It also works well for those planning to join an incubator or accelerator, or attend a relevant conference.

 L-1A Visa